johnB96/sample/README.md

 ### Docker

-Note, for deployment to a public cloud, the deployed repository needs to be visible to the cloud provider.
+Note, for deployment to a public cloud, the container registry needs to be visible to the cloud provider.

-In other words, deploy to their private repositories or publish to a public one.
+In other words, push to their private container registry or push to a public one such as docker hub.

 ### Preparing image for pushing and running locally